ion-vortex/engine/docs/game-design/network-architecture.md

 ### Core Components

 1. **Authoritative C++ Server**: A from-scratch C++23 application that is the single source of truth
-2. **Custom C++ Client**: Uses bgfx for rendering, ImGui for UI, with simple prediction for responsiveness
+2. **Custom C++ Client**: Uses SDL3 for rendering, ImGui for UI, with simple prediction for responsiveness
 3. **TOML Data Files**: Store immutable game data configuration
 4. **Custom TCP Protocol**: Single TCP stream per client with bitpacked serialization